Kinship Care and How it Relates to Foster Care in Virginia

 According to USAFacts, based on federal AFCARS data, a total of 527,180 children were served by the foster care system during fiscal year 2023.
 This figure captures all children who were in care at the start of the year, as well as those who entered or exited foster care by September 30, 2023.

 Child welfare agency workers want to ensure that children are safe and remain in their homes.
 However, the child welfare system must take action when children aren't secure in their homes.
-When children are removed from their home, one of the options for placement is a kinship care arrangement.
+When children are removed from their home, the first option for placement is kinship care.

 If you are a relative of a child in Virginia who has been removed from their home, continue reading to learn more about kinship care and discover how you can support a child.